EstherZC/SharedARModule/README.md

 1º Download the package SharedARModule.unitypackage

-2ºfollow the instructions in the user manual (ManualDeUsuario.pdf)
+2º Follow the instructions in the user manual (ManualDeUsuario.pdf)